Quantifying Gender Bias Towards Politicians in Cross-Lingual Language Models: Abstract

 \section{Abstract}

-While the prevalence of large pre-trained language models has led to significant improvements in the performance of NLP systems, recent research has demonstrated that these models inherit societal biases extant in natural language.
-In this paper, we explore a simple method to probe pre-trained language models for gender bias, which we use to effect a multi-lingual study of gender bias towards politicians.
-We construct a dataset of 250k politicians from most countries in the world and quantify adjective and verb usage around those politicians' names as a function of their gender.
-We conduct our study in 7 languages across 6 different language modeling architectures.
-Our results demonstrate that stance towards politicians in pre-trained language models is highly dependent on the language used.
-Finally, contrary to previous findings, our study suggests that larger language models do not tend to be significantly more gender-biased than smaller ones.
+Recent research has demonstrated that large pre-trained language models reflect societal biases expressed in natural language.
+The present paper introduces a simple method for probing language models to conduct a multilingual study of gender bias towards politicians.
+We quantify the usage of adjectives and verbs generated by language models surrounding the names of politicians as a function of their gender.
+To this end, we curate a dataset of 250k politicians worldwide, including their names and gender.
+Our study is conducted in seven languages across six different language modeling architectures.
+The results demonstrate that pre-trained language models' stance towards politicians varies strongly across analyzed languages.
+We find that while some words such as \textit{dead}, and \textit{designated} are associated with both male and female politicians, a few specific words such as \textit{beautiful} and \textit{divorced} are predominantly associated with female politicians.
+Finally, and contrary to previous findings, our study suggests that larger language models do not tend to be significantly more gender-biased than smaller ones.